pkulchenko/ZeroBraneStudio/support.md

 # Support ZeroBrane Studio.
 Pay what you want.
 Download and run in 30 seconds.

+**Update 10/23/2012**: Amazon has suspended ZeroBrane LLC account after several payments claiming they do not support "Pay what you want" business models.
+Please continue to the download page while we are working on resolving this with Amazon.

 <img style="float: right; padding: 10px 40px 10px 0px" src="images/lua-ide-benefits-screenshot.png" />

 <form action="https://authorize.payments.amazon.com/pba/paypipeline" method="post">